MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-python-tools.md

 **Applies to: Machine Learning Server 9.x**

 Machine Learning Server installs a local, folder-only install of Anaconda to avoid interfering with other Python distributions on your system.
 As such, packages providing the Python modules in Machine Learning Server (revoscalepy, microsoftml, azureml-model-management-sdk) are not available system-wide.
-In this quickstart, learn how to load the Python interpreter installed with Machine Learning Server in your Python IDE of choice.
+In this article, learn how to load the Python interpreter installed with Machine Learning Server in your Python IDE of choice.

-Assuming you have met the prerequisites, this task takes approximately *5* minutes to complete.

 ## Prerequisites

-Before you begin this QuickStart, have the following ready:
+Before you begin, have the following ready:

 > [!div class="checklist"]
 > * An instance of [Machine Learning Server ](../what-is-machine-learning-server.md) installed with the Python option.